qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 **Options**

-The :guilabel:`Options` tab provides a simplified module dialog where you can usually select a raster or vector layer visualized in the |qg| canvas and enter further module-specific parameters to run the module.
+The :guilabel:`Options` tab provides a simplified module dialog where you can usually select a raster or vector layer visualized in the QGIS canvas and enter further module-specific parameters to run the module.

 .. _figure_grass_module_1: